EdJoPaTo/website-stalker-example/work/frame/de-en-products-laptop13pro-diy-intel-ultra-3-configuration-new.md

 * What memory is compatible?

   LPCAMM2 memory is compatible with the Framework Laptop 13 Pro models with Intel® Core™ Ultra Series 3 processors.
 The supported memory speed for Intel® Core™ Ultra Series 3 processors is up to 7467MT/s, and the system supports configurations of up to 96GB of memory.
-While memory that meets this standard should work, the LPCAMM2 memory sold in the Framework Marketplace is tested for compatibility.\<br\>\<br\>When choosing between 16GB, 32GB, and 64GB of LPCAMM2 memory, it mainly comes down to how you use your laptop:\<br\>\<br\>16GB is suitable for most everyday users, handling web browsing, office work, media, and typical multitasking without issue.\<br\>32GB is ideal for more demanding workflows such as software development, heavier multitasking, or photo and video editing.\<br\>64GB is best for specialized or highly memory intensive work like large codebases, professional video editing, 3D work, data analysis, or running multiple virtual machines.
+While memory that meets this standard should work, the LPCAMM2 memory sold in the Framework Marketplace is tested for compatibility

+  When choosing between 16GB, 32GB, and 64GB of LPCAMM2 memory, it mainly comes down to how you use your laptop.

+  16GB is suitable for most everyday users, handling web browsing, office work, media, and typical multitasking without issue.

+  32GB is ideal for more demanding workflows such as software development, heavier multitasking, or photo and video editing.

+  64GB is best for specialized or highly memory intensive work like large codebases, professional video editing, 3D work, data analysis, or running multiple virtual machines.

 Close